 Helping to sustain the traditional cultures of coastal Louisiana

-The Bayou Culture Collaborative supports workshops to sustain the traditional cultures of coastal Louisiana.
+The Folklife Program participates by offering strategies to help ensure traditions are passed on to future generations by producing workshops in addition to offering funds to organizations and individuals to sustain the traditional cultures of Louisiana.
 Currently we support two types of workshops.

-Sense of Place—and Loss workshops bring together artists, tradition bearers, folklorists, and scientists to explore the connections between art, tradition, and science and to inspire advocacy and creativity in the face of land loss and cultural shifts.
+Bayou Culture Collaborative Workshops bring together artists, tradition bearers, folklorists, and scientists to explore the connections between art, tradition, and science and to inspire advocacy and creativity in the face of land loss and cultural shifts.
 We partner with other non-profits and university centers to produce these workshops.

 How Can You Help?